-- I. It is the policy of Louisiana Healthcare Connections that bone-anchored hearing aids (BAHAs) are medically necessary for members/enrollees with all the following indications: - A. Implantable device for age ≥ five years; or head band device for age < five years or medically unable to have an implant; - B. Unilateral or bilateral conductive and/or mixed hearing loss (i.e., conductive and sensorineural hearing loss) or unilateral sensorineural hearing loss (i.e., sensorineural deafness in one ear and normal hearing in the other ear); - C. Pure tone average bone conduction threshold (measured at 0.5, 1, 2, and 3kHz) $\leq 70$ dBHL (decibels hearing level) and an unaided speech discrimination score not worse than 60%; - D. For bilateral BAHA, there is a mean maximum difference <10 dB (decibels) between the right bone conduction threshold and left bone conduction threshold; - E. For unilateral deafness, the hearing ear should have a bone conduction threshold of < 20dB; - F. One of the following indications: - 1.
-Congenital or surgically induced malformations of the ear canal such that it does not exist or cannot accommodate a standard air-conduction hearing aid; - 2.
-Chronic infection or dermatitis of the middle or outer ear that is exacerbated by a standard air-conduction hearing aid; - 3.
-Allergic reactions to standard air-conduction hearing aids; - 4.
-Unilateral deafness occurred after removal of an acoustic neuroma from trauma, from a viral or vascular insult, or from idiopathic causes; - 5.
-Tumors of the external canal and/or tympanic cavity; - 6.
+- I. It is the policy of Louisiana Healthcare Connections that bone-anchored hearing aids (BAHAs) are medically necessary for members/enrollees with all of the following indications: - A. Implantable device for age ≥ 5 years; or head band device for age ≤ 5 years or for members medically unable to have an implant; - B. Unilateral or bilateral conductive and/or mixed hearing loss (i.e., conductive and sensorineural hearing loss) or unilateral sensorineural hearing loss (i.e., sensorineural deafness in one ear and normal hearing in the other ear); - C. Pure tone average bone conduction threshold (measured at 0.5, 1, 2, and 3kHz) ≤ 70 dBHL (decibels hearing level) and an unaided speech discrimination score not worse than 60%: - D. For bilateral BAHA, there is a mean maximum difference <10 dB between the right bone conduction threshold and left bone conduction threshold; - E. For unilateral deafness, the hearing ear should have a bone conduction threshold of \leq 20dB; - F. One of the following indications: - 1.
+Congenital or surgically induced malformations of the ear canal such that it does not exist or cannot accommodate a standard air-conduction hearing aid, - 2.
+Chronic infection or dermatitis of the middle or outer ear that is exacerbated by a standard air-conduction hearing aid, - 3.
+Allergic reactions to standard air-conduction hearing aids, - 4.
+Unilateral deafness occurred after removal of an acoustic neuroma, from trauma, from a viral or vascular insult, or from idiopathic causes; - 5.
+Tumors of the external canal and/or tympanic cavity, - 6.
 Air-conduction hearing aid ineffective due to large conductive hearing loss (inadequate gain, uncomfortable occlusion, and feedback effects). - II.
-It is the policy of Louisiana Healthcare Connections that replacement of bone-anchored hearing aids (BAHAs) and/or external components (external sound processor) is considered medically necessary when any one of the following is present: - A. The existing device(s) is no longer functional and cannot be repaired; - B. A change in condition makes the existing unit(s) inadequate for the hearing-related activities of daily living, and improvement is expected with replacement unit(s); - C. The current sound processor is at least five years old.
+BAHAs for any other indication are considered not medically necessary because effectiveness has not been established. - III.
+It is the policy of Louisiana Healthcare Connections that replacement of a BAHA(s) and/or its external components (external sound processor) is considered medically necessary when any one of the following is present: - A. The existing device(s) is no longer functional and cannot be repaired;

-III.
-It is the policy of Louisiana Healthcare Connections that replacement or upgrade of an existing, properly functioning bone-anchored hearing aid (BAHA) and/or its external components (external sound processor) is considered not medically necessary when requested only for convenience or to simply upgrade to a newer technology before the timeframe noted in section III.
+- B. A change in condition makes the existing unit(s) inadequate for the hearing-related activities of daily living and improvement is expected with a replacement unit(s); - C. The current sound processor is at least five years old. - IV.
+It is the policy of Louisiana Healthcare Connections that replacement or upgrade of an existing, properly functioning BAHA and/or its external components (external sound processor) is considered not medically necessary when requested only for convenience or to simply upgrade to a newer technology before the timeframe noted in section III.